ishitadatta/Studee/README.md

  6. Show calendar with event date
  7. Allow members to join a club
  8. List current members of the club
- 9. Send faculty approval request for joining club
+ 9. Send teacher approval request for joining club
- 10. Faculty approval notification
+ 10. Teacher approval notification

  # Installation